CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 3. Do cable pre-management
    - only for cables from the case, which cable go to where, so that when the MoBo is installed, all cables are standby
 4. Lay down the PC case
-5. Validate and install the IO shield
+5. (Skip if IO shield is integrated with MoBo) Validate and install the IO shield
    - validate means IO shield fit the Mobo, fit the case, and shield doesn't block any port
 6. Carefully put on the MoBo, and install it
    - 10% - 15% angle goes in